The real-life events behind ITV's true crime drama White House Farm

 The Essex house and site of the 1985 murders wasn’t demolished, as one might expect – instead, it’s now the home of a classic car rental company.

-The six-part drama White House Farm starts on Wednesday 8th January at 9pm on ITV.
+The six-part drama White House Farm airs on ITV at 9pm on Wednesdays

 If you’re interested in reading up on the real-life case Colin Caffell’s Inside the White House Farm Murders unpicks the true story.